RyanDSteiner/16_Quads_Geoboard_Puzzle/README.md

 ## Using the program

 This program is intended as part of a grade school math lesson, serving as an alternative or supplement to geoboard math manipulatives.
-The lesson engages students' ability to think geometrically by solving a special math puzzle.
+The program engages the user's ability to think geometrically by solving a special math puzzle.

 On a 3x3 grid, there are 16 unique quadrilaterals you can draw by connecting the dots on the grid together.
 This program challenges the user to find all 16 of these shapes.